 How often should we create social listening reports?

 Daily monitoring with weekly or monthly analysis reports is recommended.
-Reports should synthesize insights and recommend actions.
+Reports should synthesise insights and recommend actions.

 What social listening skills are most important?

-Ability to analyze data, identify trends and insights, create engaging social content, community management, and storytelling.
+Ability to analyse data, identify trends and insights, create engaging social content, manage community, and tell stories.